overhide/pay2my.app/README.md

 - set on element to indicate that all transactions/checks should be done against testnets
 - leave out if production / live environment

+*noCache*

+- set on element to indicate login metadata should not be persisted in the browser-local session cache; to aide perserve data across browser refreshes
+- usually left out

 *apiKey*